-Data Pump Export Import
+Data Pump Export and Import utilities

 In addition to the cold and hot physical backup methods, you can use the backup method known as Data Pump.
 Data Pump APIs for moving data and metadata between databases and schemas replaced Oracle's original export/import utilities.